vwolfley/tools-collection-project/docs/Final_Project_Proposal.md

 ## What are potential stretch challenges that you could implement to go above and beyond?

+As a team we were looking into potentially both utilizing Typescript and looking into GraphQL API

 # API Endpoint Planning

 ## For this section, you’ll plan out what API endpoints you’ll need for your project.